PiCas19/waf-siem-advanced-detection/TAILSCALE_HANDLING.md

 ClientIPSource: "x-public-ip"     // How the IP was extracted
 ClientIPTrusted: true             // Is it from a trusted source?
 ClientIPVPNReport: true           // Self-reported from Tailscale/VPN?
+ClientIPPublic: "203.0.113.42"    // The public IP reported by Tailscale client
 ```

 ### Threat Intelligence Fields